wodowiesel/PiFunk/README.md

  `sudo make help` for starting help command of pifunk

- `sudo make assistent` for starting step-assistent of pifunk
+ `sudo make assistant` for starting step-assistant of pifunk

  `sudo make clean` for removing pifunk.out and pifunk.o files in bin folder if necessary